 Chest stubble starts to sprout, and it doesn’t feel or look good.

 Trimming chest hair also requires maintenance, but not as much.
 Sure, if you’re trimming down to stubble and want to keep it that way, you’ll need to do it frequently.

 This is similar to shaving.

 But if you’re trimming down to a reasonable, neat, short length, you could go a couple of weeks or even a month before you feel the need to trim down again.
-The growth of a few millimeters won’t be as noticeable.

 What About Current Social Trends?

 Removing chest hair has always had a very divisive reputation.
 In fact, I’d say it was one of the most divisive topics in men’s grooming.